5 Amazing Training Camp Locations to Conquer Winter (2022 Review Europe)

 3. The 5 Best Winter Training Camp Destinations for Cyclists in Europe

 Mallorca has established itself as one of the most famous islands for cyclists.
-Because of many benefits for bike riding.
 One thing for sure is its amazing consistent climate over the whole year and during winter, indeed.
 Even though it is fresher in January and February (~ 12-15 degrees on average) the weather is pretty consistent.
 That makes for lots of great rides.

 Cycling Up Sa Calobra on Mallorca

 Moreover, Mallorca has awesome topography and roads.
 As a result choices for riding are diverse.
-In this case even lots of gravel roads excist.
+In this case, even lots of gravel roads exist.
 But especially in the north of the island, with the Serra De Tramuntana, roads and landscape meet their best.
-Since the nature reserve serves you with incredible climbs like Puig Major, Coll De Soller, the mystical Sa Calobra and the Cap Formentor.
+The nature reserve serves you with incredible climbs like Puig Major, Coll De Soller, the mystical Sa Calobra, and the Cap Formentor.

-In the south of the island around Andratx you’ll find amazing scenery as well.
-The climbs may not be as long as the magic four, but you can ride along the coast with beautiful up and downs.
+In the south of the island around Andratx, you’ll find amazing scenery as well.
+The climbs may not be as long as the magic four, but you can ride along the coast with beautiful ups and downs.
 But don’t be fooled as you collect lots of altitude along the way!

-The climb is easier and shorter, and you can align it greatly to your flat ride.
-Additionally, you shouldn’t worry about sleep and food.
-No matter your preferences you’ll find cycling friendly hosts and hotels on almost every corner.
+The south also serves you the famous Randa climb.
+Randa is great for beginners because it’s easier and shorter, and you can align it to your flat ride.
+As Mallorca is a welcoming island, you’ll find cycling-friendly hosts and hotels on almost every corner.

-All in all, Mallorca is the way to go if you enjoy cooler weather and thrive in the beauty of versatility.
-With lots of gravel roads, epic climbs, flat coasting, cycling culture and cafes in combination with pothole free roads and a nature rich in diversity.
+With lots of gravel roads, epic climbs, flat coasting, cycling culture, and cafes in combination with pothole-free roads and nature rich in diversity.

 3.2 Girona – The City of Cycling